 There are many ways to become more involved in AADPRT.
-The key is to look for opportunities that speak to your passion.
-When you find one, volunteer and help.
-There is more than enough work to be done.
-The more involved you are, the richer our community becomes and the more we can collectively accomplish.
+The key is to look for opportunities that speak to your passion and volunteer.
+Your involvement enriches us all and together we can accomplish more.

-Mentors are fellow members of the AADPRT community who regularly attend meetings and have insights into being a training director or associate training director.
+Mentors are active members of the AADPRT community who have insights into being a training director or associate training director.
 They can be an invaluable resource for learning more about the organization and profession.
 Members with eight or more years of experience (2-3 years for Associate Residency Directors) can sign-up to be a mentor for colleagues seeking guidance.
-If you don’t yet have a mentor or would like to sign-up to be a mentor, please contact Member Co-chair Sallie DeGolia.
+If you don’t yet have a mentor or would like to sign-up to be a mentor, please contact Membership Co-chair Sourav Sengupta.

 AADPRT committees and task forces are looking for volunteers to share their knowledge about a particular topic.
-A listing of the current committees, task forces, and caucuses can be found on the website under "About AADPRT" section at Committees, Caucuses, and Task Forces.
+A listing of the current committees, task forces, and caucuses can be found on the website under "About AADPRT" section under Leadership and Reports.
 Reach out and contact a committee chair.

 We are all working to improve our training programs.
-Sharing what you have done that is innovative is useful to all of us.
-Don’t underestimate what you may have to share.
+Sharing innovative things you've done is useful to all of us -- don’t underestimate what you may have to share!
 It may seem like something obvious to you, but it may be just what another program needs.

 Have a great idea or a question about AADPRT and don’t know whom to ask?
 A good place to start would be the Annual Meeting Breakfast with Executive Council Members.
 This is an informal, relaxed opportunity to share a meal with Executive Council members and discuss issues of mutual interest.
 The Executive Council member may be able to point you to other members of the AADPRT community who share similar interests and concerns.

 A quick way to learn about AADPRT issues and leadership, is to review the Executive Committee minutes and other group reports.
 Click here to view committee reports.